wang121201/GTrace/README.md

 dependencies.

-This repository accompanies [GPU-Tile-Sim: A Tile-Centric GPU Simulation Framework for LLM Hardware-Software Co-Design](https://arxiv.org/abs/2607.11262), this paper is accepted by **MICRO 2026**.
+This repository accompanies [GPU-Tile-Sim: A Tile-Centric GPU Simulation Framework for LLM Hardware-Software Co-Design](https://arxiv.org/abs/2607.11262).
+This paper is accepted and to appear in the proceedings of **MICRO 2026**.

 This public core release provides the graph-driven simulator core and two H100 reference workload builders: